Lahpet Thoke Writing

-Creating this safe space for BIPOC (Black, Indigenous, and People of Color) communities to explore, dredge, grieve, celebrate, and acknowledge, adds an even deeper level of possibility for this practice.
+Creating this safe space for BIPOC (Black, Indigenous, and People of Color) communities to explore, dredge, grieve, celebrate, and acknowledge, adds a deeper level of tenderness to this practice.

 Registration is limited to 6 participants per class.
-All classes meet via Zoom.
-Email email@example.com to register.
+Email firstname.lastname@example.org to register.

 $360 ($45 per class) for eight classes.
 Please contact me for information about scholarships and payment plans.
 Bring a friend and each of you will receive 20 percent off of your first 8-week session!
 To join us, please email Thet at email@example.com

 Her classes are a place of rich intuition and self-understanding.

 Thet guides a beautiful class from a place of compassion, presence, and intellect.